English subsidy of James VI: Investing the dowry

-The remainder of the dowry was taken back to Scotland and invested in various burgh towns by the Comptroller, David Seton of Parbroath.
+The unspent remainder of the dowry was carried to James' ship and taken back to Scotland, in total around £108,000 Scots.
+This money and the remainder of the marriage tax was invested in various burgh towns by the Comptroller, David Seton of Parbroath.
 The terms were 10%, providing income for the royal households.
 Probably in December 1591, James VI wrote to Alexander Hay, Clerk of Register, urging him to forward royal business with the bailies of Edinburgh on the "matter of the tocher", the Scots word for the dowry.
 According to the author of the Historie and Life of King James the Sext the money had been lodged with the towns to give the queen an annual income, and James was urged to spend it by corrupt advisors to offset his expenditure on "unnecessary" armed troops.

 The towns lent the money out at higher interest.
 The burgh council of Dundee made efforts to recheck the status and securities offered by the borrowers.
 In 1593, £4000 from the "annualrent" or investment of the dowry was delivered to Anne of Denmark, and £4170 was paid to John Arnot of Birswick, a creditor of James VI.
 James Dalziel, an Edinburgh merchant, was given £130.

 Paying for the baptism of Prince Henry

 A part of the dowry was spent on the celebrations at the baptism of Prince Henry at Stirling Castle in 1594.
 Costumes for the women of Queen Anne's household were bought using £4000 held at St Andrews and Anstruther collected by John Elphinstone of Selmes and Baberton, while £3000 from Perth paid for upholstery and repairs to tapestry.
 The money from Perth was delivered at Stirling Castle.
 Robert Jousie received £1000 (of £8000) from Aberdeen.
+Anne of Denmark was not pleased by this decision.

+In addition to these sums, Anne of Denmark received £18,796 Scots from Thomas Foulis from the subsidy money up to 13 September 1594, which were available to meet the costs of the household and expenses of the baptism.

 At the banquet in the Great Hall, during the masque, James VI was styled a "New Jason", on account of his voyage to Norway.
 The story of Jason and the Argonauts is told in Ovid's Metamorphoses and the Argonautica of Apollonius of Rhodes.
 By analogy, Anne of Denmark was Medea and, as Clare McManus notes, she was also the Golden Fleece and the embodiment of her dowry.